LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/shift-scheduler-configuration-guide.md

 3. In case you are using the “[off hours by number of logged in agents](https://s3-eu-west-1.amazonaws.com/ce-sr/Release+Notes/2018/May+2018+Part+2.pdf)” feature - it is recommended to disable it.
 The working hours feature is the permanent solution to the use case this workaround was intended for.
    Contact your account team to disable it.
 4. Customize [Automatic Messages](https://liveengage.liveperson.net/a/new/?connectionOpenArticle=automatic-messages) on your account.
-   * Disable the “Off hours message mid conversation” on your LiveEngage account.
-Currently this message is not supported together with the working hours feature.
-     Resolution date: October 31, 2018.

 ![](https://lh4.googleusercontent.com/RzULpYi1fr82BJBXpG1WG9QL1tVixasyJ91nFimwyz_CFm2wUjUbOOMmk_87T-t5q4hz-84JVzdtx3BjTnYfVkfbwd6gIxDzjjaJHn8PetJ3qh2W9dG22fj_APQXGiRbmC3xsPRc =518x249)